MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/wac-in-azure.md

 - The [Microsoft Edge](https://www.microsoft.com/edge) or Google Chrome web browser
 - Access to the virtual network that's connected to the VM (this is more secure than using a public IP address to connect).
 There are a number of ways of connecting to a virtual network, including by using a [VPN gateway](/azure/vpn-gateway/vpn-gateway-about-vpngateways).

+## Installing in a VM

-## Installing Windows Admin Center in a VM
+Before you can use Windows Admin Center in the Azure portal, you must install it in the VM you want to manage.
+Here's how:

 1. Open the Azure portal and navigate to your VM.
 2. If the VM has all outbound internet traffic blocked, create an outbound port rule to connect to the Windows Admin Center service. <br>To do so, in the virtual machine settings, navigate to **Networking** > **Outbound port rules**, select **Add outbound port rule**, enter the following values, and then select **Add**.